polkachu/cosmos-validators/docs/mainnet.md

 - gRPC server: 9090 (default)
 - gRPC-web server: 9091 (default)

 Make sure the firewalls are open for prometheus port and p2p port.
-Make sure prometheus is true.
+Make sure prometheus is set to true.

 Tips for setting up a new chain on relayers: